-Activity Description: SDHC received authorization to use a revised rent reasonableness protocol to determine rent reasonableness for assisted units in SDHC-owned developments.
+SDHC received authorization to use a revised rent reasonableness protocol to determine rent reasonableness for assisted units in SDHC-owned developments.
 Rent reasonableness for voucher assisted units are determined by comparisons to similar units in the surrounding neighborhoods rather than within the development.

-Impact of Activity: In Fiscal Year 2018, zero SDHC-owned units utilized the flexibility to allow lower rents in unassisted units than in assisted units.
+In Fiscal Year 2020, zero SDHC-owned units utilized the flexibility to allow lower rents in unassisted units than in assisted units.
 SDHC created and implemented the initiative to ensure tenants residing in affordable developments owned and/or acquired by SDHC were afforded a transition period before contract rents were reassessed and increased.
-Although the activity was not used during Fiscal Year 2018,

-SDHC anticipates utilizing the MTW flexibility in future years due to ongoing affordable housing development activities.
+Although the activity was not used during Fiscal Year 2020, SDHC anticipates utilizing the MTW flexibility in future years due to ongoing affordable housing development activities.

-Allow Lower Rents for Non-Assisted Units in SDHC-Owned Developments Basel Baseline mark 0 Benchmark Metric # % # % Outcome Achieved?
-CE #1: Agency Cost Savings \$97,350 \$89,562 \$0 Yes Total cost of task in dollars (decrease). \$77,330 \$67,502 φO res CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-3,245 2,985 0 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage 1.0% 0.75% 0% Yes (decrease).
+ALLOW LOWER RENTS FOR NON-ASSISTED UNITS IN SDHC-OWNED DEVELOPMENTS METRIC BASELINE BENCHMARK OUTCOME BENCHMARK ACHIEVED?
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$97,350 \$89,562 \$0 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+3,245 2,985 0 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
+1.00% 0.75% 0 Yes